regenrek/oplink-mcp/docs/oplink-docs/content/5.advanced/4-authentication.md

 }
 ```

+Supplying secrets:

+- Place them in `.env` files inside your `--config` directory (auto‑loaded by Oplink), or
-Export the variables in your shell before starting Oplink:
+- Export them in your shell (shell values take precedence):

 ```bash
 export CONTEXT7_TOKEN="..."